alan-turing-institute/whatwhat/README.md

 ### 5. Glossary

-`opam` :: Package manager and virtual environment manager
+`opam` :: A package manager and virtual environment manager

-`dune` :: A build tool
+`dune` :: A build tool.
+Created by Jane Street, so can be idiosyncratic

 `utop` :: The recommended REPL

 `odoc` :: The recommended documentation generator

-`odig` :: For reading local documentation
+`odig` :: Tool for reading local documentation

 `ocamldoc` :: A format for documentation, and the old documentation generator.